 “I enjoyed helping other people, especially with something that I understood and they were having trouble with.
 I wanted to help them understand it, too.”

-Lilly also introduced Barbara to undergraduate research.
-For a sophomore year project, Barbara researched and developed a lab activity for use in General Chemistry coursework.
+Lilly also introduced Barb to undergraduate research.
+For a sophomore year project, Barb researched and developed a lab activity for use in General Chemistry coursework.
 The research became a springboard for her to attend and present at the National Conference for the American Chemical Society held in Orlando, Fla., her junior year.
 The lab activity is now used in the national curriculum for chemistry.
-Barbara attributes her participation at the conference with finding a graduate program that was the right fit for her interests.
-“Without attending the conference and networking with professors and students, I may not have found my fit for grad school.”

-While taking an Instrumental Analysis class with Matthew Poslusny, provost and professor of chemistry, Barbara said she“ fell in love with all the instruments.
+While taking an Instrumental Analysis class with Matthew Poslusny, provost and professor of chemistry, Barb said she“ fell in love with all the instruments.
 He made me realize my love for analytical chemistry.”
-A second class with Poslusny enlightened Barbara further.
+A second class with Poslusny enlightened her further.